 Purchase globe-style outdoor string lights.
 Sometimes called cafe or bistro lights, these lights are weather-resistant and heavy enough to hang properly for the desired look.

 Be careful when working on the ladder.
 For house fascia, siding, and gables, you'll need an extension ladder.
 Have an assistant hold the ladder steady as you work.
-On extension ladders, never reach beyond a comfortable arm's length.
+On extension ladders or step ladders, never reach beyond a comfortable arm's length.

 For freestanding anchor posts, the container must have a broad base to prevent tipping.
 The bottom should not be rounded.